First Experience

-First Experience is the debut album by Hong Kong singer Jason Chan released in 2007.
+First Experience is the debut studio album by Hong Kong singer Jason Chan released in 2007, released in 2007.
+This album marked the beginning of Jason Chan’s career in the music industry, showcasing his unique vocal style and musical talent.

 Track listing

 Collector edition

 Jason Chan released First Experience: Collector Edition on October 29, 2007.
 The album contains same tracks plus 2 additional tracks and a DVD.